-Effect Overall Level of Confidence
+Effect of Confidence

 Addiction to marijuana and other substances High

 Abnormal brain development Medium

 Progression to use of other drugs Medium

 Schizophrenia Medium

 Depression or anxiety Medium

 Diminished lifetime achievement High

 Motor vehicle accidents High

 Symptoms of chronic bronchitis High

 Lung cancer Low

-\ The indicated overall level of confidence in the association between marijuana use and the listed effects represents an attempt to rank the strength of the current evidence, especially with regard to heavy or long-term use and use that starts in adolescence.
+^{} The indicated overall level of confidence in the association between marijuana use and the listed effects represents an attempt to rank the strength of the current evidence, especially with regard to heavy or long-term use and use that starts in adolescence.

 fects of a drug (legal or illegal) on individual health are determined not only by its pharmacologic properties but also by its availability and social acceptability.
-In this respect, legal drugs to hypothesize that its use will increase and that, by extension, so will the number of persons for whom there will be negative health consequences.
+In this respect, legal drugs (alcohol and tobacco) offer a sobering perspective, accounting for the greatest burden of disease associated with drugs77 not because they are more dangerous than illegal drugs but because their legal status allows for more widespread exposure.
+As policy shifts toward legalization of marijuana, it is reasonable and probably prudent to hypothesize that its use will increase and that, by extension, so will the number of persons for whom there will be negative health consequences.